Fassadengruen

 Thinning Out

-Neglected and poorly cared for vines
+for neglected and poorly cared

 Renewal/Restoration